 Continuing our weekly series checking in with the beat writer who covers Oklahoma State’s upcoming opponent.

-Randy Riggs covers Texas for the Austin American-Statesman.
-You can read his work here or follow him on Twitter at @ranriggs.
+Stefan Stevenson covers TCU for the Fort Worth Star-Telegram.
+You can read his work here or follow him on Twitter at @FollowTheFrogs.